Gravel Driveway Guide

 If you are looking to purchase the gravel yourself beforehand, however, you may need to know roughly how much is needed.

-A good rule of thumb when it comes to knowing the right amount is that a tonne of gravel should cover around 25 square metres of the driveway.
-This means that one tonne of gravel is enough to cover a small driveway.
+A good rule of thumb when it comes to knowing the right amount is that a tonne of gravel should cover around 10 to 15 square metres of the driveway.